 The "RECYCLABLE" label from the Green Dot:

-- FOR PACKAGING WITH A RECYCLABILITY > 90%.
+- FOR PACKAGING WITH A RECYCLABILITY from 90%,

-i.e. more than 90 % of the total weight of the materials used can be reused
+i.e. at least 90 % of the total weight of the materials used can be reused

 - CORRESPONDS TO THE CURRENT MINIMUM STANDARD "RECYCLABILITY" OF THE CENTRAL PACKAGING REGISTER